By ·Updated July 2026

 Best Independent Coffee Roasters in Fort Worth, Texas (2026)

-Fort Worth has five independent coffee roasters, and the program here reads differently from Dallas forty miles east — smaller, more deliberate, and built by operators who didn't try to mirror what was happening on the other side of the metroplex.
+Fort Worth has 13 independent coffee roasters, and the program here reads differently from Dallas forty miles east — smaller, more deliberate, and built by operators who didn't try to mirror what was happening on the other side of the metroplex.

 The Magnolia Avenue Anchor